Commercial Launch Vehicle Developers

 Axiom was founded by Michael Suffredini and Dr. Kam Ghaffarian in 2016.
 Axiom's headquarters is in Houston, Texas.
 Michael Suffredini was NASA's International Space Station Program Manager from 2005 to 2015 and Kam Ghaffarian founded the government contract company, Stinger Ghaffarian Technologies, Inc. Their experience in the space development environment is matched by the experience of the employees they have enlisted to make a commercial space station work.

 Axiom Space applied for funding under NASA's Next Space Technologies for Exploration Partnerships (NextSTEP) initiative to spur public-private partnership innovation in cislunar space.
 In 2020, NASA awarded Axiom a $140-million contract to provide at least one habitable spacecraft to attach to the International Space Station.
+In June, Axiom announced the award of NASA's Extravehicular Activity Services (xEVAS) contract along with Collins Aerospace.
+This contract has the potential of costing $3.5 billion through 2034.

 - - Read more about the Axiom Space Station on Astra's ISS Commercialization page